RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_reference/4_component/00_common.en.md

 Depending on how you specify input files and output files, the following behavior is shown:

 #### When output files is a normal path and input files is blank
-If the symbolic link to the file or directory specified in output files is It is created in the top-level directory of the successor component.
+A symbolic link to the file or directory specified in output files is created in the top-level directory of the succeeding component.

 #### when output files is a normal path and input files is a non-'/'terminated string
-In the following component directory:
-Creates a symbolic link to the file or directory specified in output files.
+A symbolic link to the file or directory specified in output files is created in the subsequent component's directory.
 The symbolic link name is the name specified in input files.

 #### if output files is a path containing glob (\* or\? etc.) and input files is a non-'/'terminated string